guillermochalliol/triptagram/README.md

 - Disable Google Analitycs (at least you need it) > `Create Project`
 - Register new Web App.
 Click opn the `</>` icon
 - Enter App nickname  and click `Register App`
+- You need add Authentication  with MAil/password, Google and Github Auth methods
 - with the info given create an **env.development.local** file on project root with the following  format:

 ```